Forestry Research and Outreach

 UCCE has developed a series of self-paced technical exercises to aid natural resource professionals in gaining practical experience with GIS.
 While it is recommended to practice these lessons during one of UCCE's in-person trainings, these training materials are provided for self-paced instruction.

 This technical manual article was developed to help resource professionals increase the efficacy and ease with which they use GIS tools.
-Examples contained utilize examples of forest landscapes and forest management scenarios to assist professionals with a guidance document to reference when performing their duties.
+Examples utilize forest landscapes and forest management scenarios to assist professionals with a reference guide when developing forest maps.

 Forest GIS 01: Basics with Data